Getting Dengue in India and being admitted to a hospital in New Delhi is the kind of travel story that you hope to never have.

 The timing was perfect to match the Dengue infection in either Ajmer or Pushkar to showing fever and symptoms by the time we got back to New Delhi.

-Preventing Dengue while traveling in India
+Preventing Dengue in India While Travelling

-The best way to avoid infection is to prevent mosquito bites.
-Check whether the area you are traveling to is having a Dengue outbreak or whether you will be visiting in the heightened season for Dengue.
+Check whether the area you are traveling to is having a Dengue outbreak.
+Or whether you will be visiting in the heightened season for Dengue.

 Dengue in India is most prevalent during the wet season from July to November.